-Where the calculated T value for a result exceeds the appropriate value in the table (interpolate if necessary), the result is a probable outlier from the data population, and it may be reasonable to remove it.
+Where the calculated G value for a result exceeds the appropriate value in the table (interpolate if necessary), the result is a probable outlier from the data population, and it may be reasonable to remove it.
 Attempts should be made to find out the cause of the outlier result, whether it was a mistake such as bad pipetting, holes in filter, contaminated medium, computation error etc, before resorting to exclusion based solely on the Grubbs test.

-If outliners are excluded, re-calculate the RSD_R with the outliners removed.
+If outliers are excluded, re-calculate the RSD_R with the outliers removed.

-- 10.6 Uncertainty Specified in the Standard Methods - 10.6.1 In those cases where well recognized standard test methods (such as AOAC, APHA, ASTM and BP/USP methods) that specify limits to the values of the major sources of uncertainty of measurement and specifies the form of presentation of calculated results, the laboratory should follow the reporting instructions.
+9.5 Uncertainty Specified in the Standard Methods

+9.5.1 In those cases where well recognized standard test methods (such as AOAC, APHA, ASTM and BP/USP methods) are used, the laboratory should follow the reporting instructions.